Geoff Dyer

-Geoff Dyer (born 5 June 1958) is an English author.
+Geoff Dyer (born 1958) is an English author.
 He has written a number of novels and non-fiction books, some of which have won literary awards.

-Personal background
+Dyer was made a Fellow of the Royal Society of Literature in 2005.

+Early life and education

 Dyer was born and raised in Cheltenham, England, as the only child of a sheet metal worker father and a school dinner lady mother.
 He was educated at the local grammar school and won a scholarship to study English at Corpus Christi College, Oxford.
 After graduating from Oxford, he claimed unemployment benefits, and moved into a property in Brixton with other former Oxford students.
 He credits this period with teaching him the craft of writing.

+Writing career

-His debut novel, The Colour of Memory, is set in Brixton in the 1980s, the decade that Dyer lived there.
+Dyer's debut novel, The Colour of Memory, is set in Brixton in the 1980s, the decade that he lived there.
 The novel has been described as a "fictionalization of Dyer's 20s".
-He is married to Rebecca Wilson, chief curator at Saatchi Art, Los Angeles.
-He currently lives in Venice, California.
-In March 2014, Dyer said he had had a minor stroke earlier in the year, shortly after moving to live in Venice, Los Angeles.

-Writing career

-Dyer is the author of the following novels: The Colour of Memory; The Search; Paris Trance; and Jeff in Venice, Death in Varanasi.
+Dyer is the author of the following novels: The Colour of Memory (1989), The Search (1993), Paris Trance (1998) and Jeff in Venice, Death in Varanasi (2009).
 He wrote a critical study of John Berger – Ways of Telling – and two collections of essays: Anglo-English Attitudes and Working the Room.
 A selection of essays from these collections entitled Otherwise Known as the Human Condition was published in the U.S. in April 2011 and won the National Book Critics Circle Award for Criticism.

-Dyer has written the following genre-defying titles: But Beautiful (on jazz); The Missing of the Somme (on the memorialization of the First World War); Out of Sheer Rage (about D. H. Lawrence); Yoga For People Who Can’t Be Bothered To Do It; The Ongoing Moment (on photography); Zona (about Andrei Tarkovsky's 1979 film Stalker); and Broadsword Calling Danny Boy (about Brian G. Hutton's 1968 film Where Eagles Dare).
+Dyer has written the following non-fiction titles: But Beautiful (on jazz); The Missing of the Somme (on the memorialisation of the First World War); Out of Sheer Rage: Wrestling with D. H. Lawrence; Yoga For People Who Can't Be Bothered To Do It; The Ongoing Moment (on photography); Zona (about Andrei Tarkovsky's 1979 film Stalker); and Broadsword Calling Danny Boy (about Brian G. Hutton's 1968 film Where Eagles Dare).
 In 2019, Out of Sheer Rage was listed by Slate as one of the 50 greatest nonfiction works of the past 25 years.
 He is the editor of John Berger: Selected Essays and co-editor, with Margaret Sartor, of What Was True: The Photographs and Notebooks of William Gedney.